notsocj/Popoys/README.md

 ### Files Consolidated
 - Merged functionality from `supabase-init.js` into `supabase-connection.js`
 - Made stored procedure creation optional and permission-based

-## Database Schema
-The system uses a relational database with the following structure:
-- users - Store user accounts and access roles
-- products - Manage available products for sale
-- ingredients - Track raw materials in inventory
-- product_ingredients - Map which ingredients are used in each product
-- orders - Record customer purchases
-- order_details - Itemize products in each order
-- voided_sales - Track cancelled orders with reasons

 ## Setup Instructions